Nikon D7500 scene settings picture samples. If you haven’t, please check out part one of this informal review of the Nikon D7500!

-As you see from below, the D7500 does a pretty awesome job (again) with noise, more or less the same for balance and colour, though the auto focus doesn’t always get it right.
+As you see from the below shot, the D7500 does a pretty awesome job (again) with noise, more or less the same for balance and colour too, although though the autofocus doesn’t always get it right.
 (Not a big deal for focus; there’s always manual spot selection)

-The following shot was taken under moderately challenging situations i.e. dim exterior with a variety of lights.
+The following shot was taken under a moderately challenging situation i.e. dim exterior with a variety of lights.
 How do I think the camera fares?
 I give it a full ten, to be honest.

 The Nikon D7500 also has various “Effects” settings, but I wouldn’t be reviewing these as I feel they are more fun to discover on one’s own.
 Instead, I’d be looking at video capabilities in Part 3.
 Something very exciting, and important, for everyone nowadays.